microsoft/vscode-docs/remote-tutorials/wsl/getting-started.md

 ![Remote Status bar item](images/wsl/remote-status-bar.png)

-The Remote Status bar item can quickly show you in which context VS Code in running (local or remote) and clicking on the item will bring up the Remote - WSL commands.
+The Remote Status bar item can quickly show you in which context VS Code is running (local or remote) and clicking on the item will bring up the Remote - WSL commands.

 ![Remote - WSL commands](images/wsl/remote-wsl-commands.png)